 When I tell you that the new maple leaf on the new one is too large, I defy you not to see it.
 We made a purposeful exercise of having the maple leaf integrate with the red in the ball.

 Ultimately, the original Toronto Blue Jays logo is one which stood for nearly 20 years.
-There’s a reason why the Blue Jays wore that logo and uniforms for so long; because they didn’t need to be changed.
+There’s a reason the Blue Jays wore that logo and uniforms for so long; because they didn’t need to be changed.

-“My theory is, if you aren’t making progress, don’t simply make design changes to appear like you are evolving.
+My theory is, if you aren’t making progress, don’t simply make design changes to appear like you are evolving.
 Heritage branding is worth preserving.
 Designing this logo was a piece of cake compared to doing a beer label in terms of detail.
-It was more of a creative exercise, not a difficulty exercise.
+It was more of a creative exercise, not a difficult exercise.

 A logo should be a great piece of art before it’s a good design.
 If it works as a great piece of art, it will stand the test of time.

 Walker’s involvement with the Blue Jays logo only represents a small fraction of his work.
 He directed the design of thousands of brands, from Tim Hortons, to the B.C.
 Lions to Hockey Canada.

-But when he tells people about his involvement with the Blue Jays, it always sparks lively interest about this internationally-recognized symbol; the hallmark of “Canada’s team”.
+But when he tells people about his involvement with the Blue Jays, it always sparks lively interest about this internationally recognized symbol; the hallmark of “Canada’s team”.

 The Blue Jays project represents one-one-hundredth of one percent of all the designs I’ve directed.
-But when I tell people I was involved with the design of the Blue Jays logo … it’s the one you can print in your obituary.
+But when I tell people I was involved with the design of the Blue Jays logo, it’s the one you can print in your obituary.